Multi-input bridge

 ## Response

-In the case of multi-input bridging, you will get a route with multiple elements (one for each input chain) and/or multiple spent tokens.
+In the case of multi-input bridging, you will get a route whose `cost.input` lists multiple entries (one per source chain and/or token), and `signData.origin[]` carries one entry per source chain.

 ```json Multi-Input Intent theme={null}